ESRD Network 13

 Patients' Rights and Responsibilities

-Decreasing Dialysis Patient-Provider Conflicts (DCP) http://www.esrdnetworks.org/dpc.htm
+Decreasing Dialysis Patient-Provider Conflicts (DPC) http://esrdnetworks.org/special-projects/copy_of_decreasing-patient-provider-conflict-dpc

 CDC- Guideline for Vaccinating Kidney Dialysis Patients.

-Posted 8/10/2007 (New)
+http://www.cdc.gov/vaccines/pubs/downloads/b_dialysis_guide-508.pdf Posted 8/10/2007

 Patient Advocacy Committee (PAC)